lstent/lucyStent.me/aboutme.md

 ## **About me**

 My name is Lucy Stent, I am 27 and in my first year of a MSc in Artificial Intelligence.
-I have just completed a Bsc in Computing for Games at Falmouth University
+I have just completed a Bsc in Computing for Games at Falmouth University.

 I was awarded for academic achievement from Women in Games in 2017, and I have also recieved grants from the Girls of the Guild and Hilda Marindale to stufy my Masters degree in 2019.